DataShaka/Documentation/tractor/verbs/groupby.md

 	~> group by 2 ~>
 ```

-Tractor will create 3 [Data packages](../datapackages.md) consisting of 2 points, respecting their original order in the data :
+Tractor will create 3 [Data packages](../datapackages.md) consisting of 2 points and 1 [Data package](../datapackages.md) consisting of 1 point, respecting their original order in the data :

 - Group 1